Autism Rates are Rising? Why?

 The increase is also driven by the rising diagnoses rates in minority children, with African-Americans and Hispanics narrowing the “diagnostic gap” with their white counterparts.
 This is evident in the most recent two-year interval between studies.

-The latest report was the first time researchers found no "statistically significant" difference in ASD prevalence between black and white children.
+The latest report was the first time researchers found no “statistically significant” difference in autism rates between black and white children.

 Progress in closing that gap has been slow but steady.
 Just two years earlier, whites were diagnosed 10% more often than African-Americans and 20% more often than Hispanics.
 Even then, that was a considerable drop from 2012, when white kids were diagnosed 50% more often than Hispanic kids and 20% more than African-American children.